cosmos/cosmos-sdk/x/staking/spec/09_client.md

 #### delegation

-The `delegation` command allows user to query delegations for an individual delegator on an individual validator.
+The `delegation` command allows users to query delegations for an individual delegator on an individual validator.

 Usage: